 - How do you spend your free time?

 Besides my jobs I also love to work on my own IP projects, which I'm trying to publish in the near time.
 It's extremely enjoyable for me to come up with stories and designing complete worlds.
 It's a great way to recharge my creative batteries.
-When I'm not stuck to a computer screen, I'm doing sport and watching A LOT of films.
+When I'm not stuck to a computer screen, I'm doing sport and watching films.

 - Do you have any advice for students?
 What makes a good Artist/Designer?